-As visitors walk the halls of CWC 3, they hear sounds that are as diverse as our students themselves.
-Our program is designed to meet the needs of all students and our community is purposefully planned to support student learning.
-Those used to a quiet, orderly classroom of children sitting in rows of desks, all looking at the same page in a textbook, may at first be startled by the level of activity at CWC 3.
-Students of all ages are engaged in animated debate and discussion about group projects, science experiments, and mathematical equations - working at individual desks, round tables, and even on the carpeted floor.
-At CWC 3, the many different seating options allows for all students to select a workspace best suited to their needs.
+As visitors walk the halls of CWC 4, they will hear sounds that are as diverse as our students themselves.
+Our program will be designed to meet the needs of all students and our community will be purposefully planned to support student learning.
+Those used to a quiet, orderly classroom of children sitting in rows of desks, all looking at the same page in a textbook, may at first be startled by the level of activity at CWC 4.
+Students of all ages will be engaged in animated debate and discussion about group projects, science experiments, and mathematical equations - working at individual desks, round tables, and even on the carpeted floor.
+At CWC 4, the many different seating options will allow for all students to select a workspace best suited to their needs.

-Students are engaged in using manipulatives to solve math problems, creating models and dioramas, and charting results from their tests of hypotheses.
-Student musicians, singers, dancers, artists, writers, and actors are heard creating, practicing, performing, reading aloud, and critiquing.
-All of these serve as processes for learning and a means to demonstrate their understanding of the arts and core academic content.
-Students are engaged with educational software on classroom computers or tablets, or researching on the Internet and taking notes.
-Students explore and experiment in the garden, planting indigenous foods of Native Americans as they study our nation's history and development.
-There are also quiet times, when only hushed tones are heard as a class full of students and teachers read, write and reflect, individually or in small groups, or students engage in a class-wide mindfulness activity.
+Students will be engaged in using manipulatives to solve math problems, creating models and dioramas, and charting results from their tests of hypotheses.
+Student musicians, singers, dancers, artists, writers, and actors will be heard creating, practicing, performing, reading aloud, and critiquing.
+All of these will serve as processes for learning and a means to demonstrate their understanding of the arts and core academic content.
+Students will be engaged with educational software on classroom computers or tablets, or researching on the Internet and taking notes.
+Students will explore and experiment in the garden, planting indigenous foods of Native Americans as they study our nation's history and development.
+There also will be quiet times, when only hushed tones are heard as a class full of students and teachers read, write and reflect, individually or in small groups, or students engage in a class-wide mindfulness activity.

-Common Core State Standards and California State Content Standards form the clearly defined path for teachers to create the curriculum.
-The planning process provides for opportunities for student-initiated questions, variations, diversions, or alternate methods of learning that are inspired by experiences of the students.
-As students engage in active learning and make the curriculum their own in their journey to mastering the Common Core and State Standards, teachers are formally and informally assessing their progress.
-The insights gleaned from that assessment informs both modest changes in instruction (such as supplemental small group lessons) to more substantive changes (such as reordering lessons or purchasing additional curricular materials), as needed.
-Students learn content and skills through a variety of different methodologies to ensure that each student's intelligences, learning styles, talents, and challenges are addressed.
-Teachers continuously tailor instruction to meet the needs of the particular students in each class.
-Class structures vary from whole class direct instruction to individual pursuits to small group collaboration and instruction, and any other permutation that fits the intellectual exploration at hand.
-CWC 3 teachers are expected to utilize a variety of instructional methods and ongoing formative and summative assessments to continuously determine whether, in fact, the lessons have had the desired outcome: student mastery of standards.
+Common Core State Standards and California State Content Standards will form the clearly defined path for teachers to create the curriculum.
+The planning process will provide for opportunities for student-initiated questions, variations, diversions, or alternate methods of learning that will be inspired by experiences of the students.
+As students engage in active learning and make the curriculum their own in their journey to mastering the Common Core and State Standards, teachers will be formally and informally assessing their progress.
+The insights gleaned from that assessment will inform both modest changes in instruction (such as supplemental small group lessons) to more substantive changes (such as reordering lessons or purchasing additional curricular materials), as needed.
+Students will learn content and skills through a variety of different methodologies to ensure that each student's intelligences, learning styles, talents, and challenges will be addressed.
+Teachers will continuously tailor instruction to meet the needs of the particular students in each class.
+Class structures will vary from whole class direct instruction to individual pursuits to small group collaboration and instruction, and any other permutation that fits the intellectual exploration at hand.
+CWC 4 teachers will be expected to utilize a variety of instructional methods and ongoing formative and summative assessments to continuously determine whether, in fact, the lessons have had the desired outcome: student mastery of standards.

-This virtual tour of the Charter School reveals myriad approaches and structures at play.
-Based on their reflective analysis of student behaviors, classroom dynamics, and learning outcomes, teachers draw on their rich repertoire of instructional strategies to meet the individual needs of their students.
-A seamless blend of whole group lessons, small group instruction, and individual student conferencing take place on a daily basis.
+This virtual tour of the Charter School will reveal myriad approaches and structures at play.
+Based on their reflective analysis of student behaviors, classroom dynamics, and learning outcomes, teachers will draw on their rich repertoire of instructional strategies to meet the individual needs of their students.
+A seamless blend of whole group lessons, small group instruction, and individual student conferencing will take place on a daily basis.